hdspgroup/pytorch-course/README.md

 ![presentation](figs/poster.png)

 Welcome to the *Pytorch course* created by [HDSP](http://hdspgroup.com/) Research Group!
-In this course, you will learn the basics of [Pytorch](https://pytorch.org/) a powerful framework for building and training neural networks by working through practical examples.
+In this hands-on course, you will learn the basics of [Pytorch](https://pytorch.org/) a powerful framework for building and training neural networks.

 The entire course content is condensed into a *single notebook*: